WebToolsCAE/dqs/README.md

 ### `/is:`

-Used for marking special roles on a thought.
+Used for assigning properties to an element.

-Values:
+Options:

-* `is:isStart` – marks as start point for executables
+* `is:isStart` – marks the element as a starting point
-* `is:isEnd` – marks as endpoint
+* `is:isEnd` – marks the element as an endpoint

 **Example:**